Guardsquare/proguard/base/src/main/java/proguard/optimize/lambdainline/README.md

 [20] return
 ```
 ### After inlining static invoke method
 In this step we actually copy the implementation from the invoke method and inline it into the consuming method.
+This is
+done by using the `MethodInliner`.

 Consuming method = `b(Lkotlin/jvm/functions/Function1;)V`
 ```